What we’re doing

-Planned burns reduce the extent and completeness of wildfires threatening life and property.
+Planned burns reduce the extent of wildfires threatening life and property.
 They allow for the retention of vegetation islands within burns as refuges and arcs for wildlife.

-The grasslands have regenerated and are dominated by native species.
-Our planned burns have seen a mix of species return across the valleys.
-The poplar box and coolabah woodlands that were cleared are regrowing rapidly.
+The grasslands are now dominated by native species.
+Planned burns have seen a mix of species return across the valleys.
+The Poplar Box and Coolabah Woodlands that were cleared are regrowing rapidly.
 Those that were spared clearing, some still showing scar trees from precolonial times, are now in a varied sea of native grasses.

 History and cultural values